Xiaojing-Tan/MF2103-VT23-Project/README.md

 1. Add Keil RTX component to your project
    - Select “Manage Run-Time Environment”
-   - Select the following software component CMSIS → RTOS (API) → Keil RTX: ✔
+   - Select the following software component CMSIS &rarr; RTOS (API) &rarr; Keil RTX: &#10004;
 2. If you try to Build the project now, you will notice that several interrupt handlers are defined multiple times, including the SysTick_Handler.
 This will naturally cause problems.
 3. To remedy, you need to prevent a conflict in how SysTick is incremented, given that you have the STM32Cube hardware abstraction layer enabled as well.
 4. Select “Manage Run-Time Environment” again
-5. Under “Device → STM32Cube Framework (API) → STM32CubeMX”, select the Play button to start the STM32CubeMX application.
+5. Under “Device &rarr; STM32Cube Framework (API) &rarr; STM32CubeMX”, select the Play button to start the STM32CubeMX application.
 6. Find System Core under Categories, then NVIC (Nested Vector Interrupt Controller)
    - In the middle window “NVIC Mode and Configuration”, open the tab NVIC
-   - Priority Group → 4 bits for pre-emption ...
+   - Priority Group &rarr; 4 bits for pre-emption ...
    - Under the NVIC Interrupt Table, set the following pre-emption priorities;
    - System service call via SWI instruction: 14
    - Pendable request for system service: 15